( by Corinna Underwood )

 Although it might be a subject you prefer not to think about, animal abuse is unfortunately rife throughout the United States.
 So much so, that one animal suffers abuse every 60 seconds.
 Almost 65% of abused animals are dogs.
 And each year in the U.S. 10 million animals die from cruelty and abuse.

 Do Vets Have a Responsibility to Report Abuse?

-According to Dr. Jeff Werber, vets have a moral obligation to do something if they believe that an animal owner is being abusive to their pet.
-After all, if a person is abusive to animals, they might be abusive to humans as well.
+According to Dr. Jeff Werber, vets have a moral obligation to do something, if they believe that an animal owner is being abusive to their pet.
+After all, if a person is abusive to animals, perhaps they are abusive to humans as well.
 But could reporting abuse put a vet in a dangerous position for blowing the whistle?

 When it comes to the law on whether vets should take a stand or not, each state has its own regulations.
-Below is a rundown on how these differ.
+Here’s a rundown on how these differ.

 States Without Regulations

 The following states have no specific statutes or regulations stating that a veterinarian must report suspected animal cruelty.
 Nor do they offer any protection if a vet does so.